wso2/docs-is/en/docs/guides/access-delegation/configure-kerberos-grant.md

 2. Run `KerbClient.cs` using an IDE.

     !!! tip
-        You can run it using Visual Studio by downloading and installing the following required libraries and programs.
+        You can run it using Visual Studio by downloading and installing the following libraries and programs.

         -   [Visual Studio sdk](https://www.microsoft.com/net/download/visual-studio-sdks)(.NET Core 2.1)

         -   [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/)(Professional Edition)

-        -   Install the `System.Net.Http.dll` and define the path in the `KerbClientProject.csproj` file.
+        -   Install `System.Net.Http.dll` and define the path in the `KerbClientProject.csproj` file.

         Note that you can also use any other IDE to run this project.